ajith05/ajith05.github.io/index.md

 I am a data scientist, a machine learning engineer, and a software engineer.
 My interests are in Artificial Intelligence (AI), Machine Learning (ML), Python, and Backend Engineering.

+In August 2024, I joined [Master of Computer Science (MCS)](https://www.csc.ncsu.edu/academics/graduate/degrees/mcs.php) program at [North Carolina State University (NCSU)](https://www.ncsu.edu), Raleigh, NC, USA.

-In December 2023, I joined [Elastiq](https://www.elastiq.ai) as a software engineer.
+Before that, I worked at [Elastiq](https://www.elastiq.ai) as a software engineer.
 Elastiq is an early-stage B2B AI startup focusing on both generative AI and applied AI solutions.

 Before joining Elastiq, I was a data scientist at [Mavenir](https://www.mavenir.com), where I worked extensively on developing [Reinforcement Learning (RL)](https://en.wikipedia.org/wiki/Reinforcement_learning) applications for 5G and 4G cellular networks.
 Mavenir is a telecommunications software vendor and one of the leading advocates for adopting [OpenRAN standards and specifications](https://www.o-ran.org/specifications) across the industry.